Unbiased Approximations for Stationary Distributions of McKean-Vlasov SDEs: Introduction

-We are interested in the simulation of the stationary distribution, or invariant measure, of the SDE, call it $\pi$, which is assumed to exist, but is typically unknown.
-There has been a limited literature on providing methods to approximation $\pi$.
-This includes both developing analysis (with particular assumptions stated) \cite{pages, du}, and applying Monte Carlo methods given motivation to a Bayesian framework through important sampling \cite{ml_is_mv}.
-However, despite these recent developments, there is still an issue related to these approximations methods, in that there remains a time-discretization bias, through numerically solving \eqref{eq:sde}.Therefore, we motivate this work through the question of whether one can attain an unbiased scheme, to approximate invariant measures.
+However, despite these recent developments, there is still an issue related to these approximations methods, in that there remains a time-discretization bias, through numerically solving \eqref{eq:sde}.
+Therefore, we motivate this work through the question of whether one can attain an unbiased scheme, to approximate invariant measures.
 In the context of Monte Carlo methods, unbiased estimation has been a recent hot topic largely due to important works by Rhee and Glynn.
 Specifically the authors produced an unbiased estimator related to SDEs through a randomized multilevel telescoping sum identity.
 We refer the reader to these various works \cite{glynn2,mcl,rhee}.

 The notion of randomized multilevel Monte Monte Carlo (MLMC) methods is based upon a hierarchy of time-discretized SDEs becoming increasingly more precice in terms of discretization (i.e. an adaptive step-size).
-Then given a probability distribution on the amount of time-discretization it is possible to obtain unbiased and sometimes finite variance, finite expected cost estimators associated to ordinary SDEs \cite{ub_grad_new,ub_grad,ub_pf,rhee} and using non-randomized MLMC for some classes of MVSDE problems; \cite{siddig,ml_is_mv,ml_is_mv1}.
+Then given a probability distribution on the amount of time-discretization it is possible to obtain unbiased and sometimes finite variance, finite expected cost estimators associated to ordinary SDEs \cite{ub_grad_new,ub_grad,ub_pf,rhee} and using non-randomized MLMC for some classes of MVSDE problems; \cite{siddig,ml_is_mv,mi_is_mv}.
 In terms of simulating invariant measures associated to regular SDEs several works have appeared including \cite{chada,langevin}.
 The main idea of this article is to appropriately adapt and analyze methodology from \cite{siddig, ub_pf} in the context of producing truely unbiased estimation from the stationary distribution of a MVSDE model.